iftikhar8/thesis/chapters/applied/docs/applied.md

 ![Dendrogram of communities detected through greedy optimisation of modularity using the mean yearly settlement between regions](chapters/applied/figs/dendo-all-regions.png){#fig:dendro-regions}

 Discussion

+Newcastle tends to be the bottom of the separations zone, which could describe these results.
+The regions where the separation zone usually occurs -30 to -32, is where the most differences occurred between regions.
+The yearly variation was largest for the offshore reefs (Lord Howe, Elizabeth, and Middleton).
+The northern NSW regions of Tweed, Byron, Ballina, Yamba, and Solitary Islands had similar settlement patterns, driven by a strong EAC.
+The regions in southern NSW from Jervis Bay to Merimbula also had similar settlement patterns.

  - Marine protected areas seem to be in many of the right places?
 Ballina and Yamba the big exclusions with the highest source settlement
  - Although this is looking at regional connections, MPAs don't span the entire region
  - Also different usages, if adults can be fished by rec fishers for example are the protections there